krzhalovski/krzhalovski.github.io/_posts/2020-07-19-Data-Augmentation-Automation.md

 During the last few years, Deep Learning models have made incredible progress in classification problems thanks to the advances in deep network architectures, computational power and access to huge amounts of big data where they excel.

 One of the most prominently used techiques for improving state of the are Deep Image Classifiers is Data augmentation.
-In this paper, we will test different ways of applying this technique and compare the results obtained to provide empirical evidence that these methods indeed improve the classification power of Deep Learning models.
+In this post, we test different ways of applying this technique and compare the results obtained to provide empirical evidence that these methods indeed improve the classification power of Deep Learning models.

-Our experiments will show that using different kinds of data augmentation improves the generalizing capabilities of the models on both a subset of the Fashion MNIST dataset\cite{xiao2017} and of the full dataset.
-We will focus on obtaining good results where most of the classic models fail, namely on the differentiation of two specific classes of the MNIST dataset (shirt, tshirt/top).
+The experiments will show that using different kinds of data augmentation improves the generalizing capabilities of the models on both a subset of the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset and of the full dataset.
+We will focus on obtaining good results where most of the classic models fail, namely on the differentiation of two specific classes of the dataset (shirt, tshirt/top).

 Furthermore, we propose a way of speeding up the fine-tuning of augmentation parameters by using transfer learning by training a model using the original data and incrementally adding different augmentations to obtain the most robust model that generalizes the best.
 The paper and supplement code is available at [link]

 ## Dataset

-In this paper we will be using data augmentation techniques to show that they indeed improve the accuracy of a CNN model on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
+In this paper we will be using data augmentation techniques to show that they indeed improve the accuracy of a CNN model on the Fashion-MNIST dataset.
 Fashion-MNIST is a dataset of article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 The dataset has no null values and is ready-usable.
 Each pixel has a value from 0 to 255 representing the color of the pixel.
 The only preprocessing that was needed was standardizing the values which we do with min-max feature scaling

 $$\frac{X-X_{min}}{X_{max}-X_{min}}$$